Cutting Costs in Retirement

 Some drugs come in varying strengths, and it’s often possible to get the same results by taking fewer pills at a higher dosage.
-This practice, known as “dose optimization,” can lower your costs.
-Fewer pills at a higher strength will cost you less than more pills at a lower dose.
+This practice, known as “dose optimization,” could lower your costs.
+Fewer pills at a higher strength may cost you less than more pills at a lower dose.

 If you’re taking medication more than once a day, speak to your doctor or pharmacist to see if you can optimize your dose.
 This may help lower the cost of your medication.

 Consider getting the medications you take on a long-term basis through the mail.
-You can often get up to a 3-month supply for less than you’d pay at a retail pharmacy.
-In fact, you may pay 3 times less when compared to buying 3 one-month supplies at retail.
-By switching to generics and ordering medication through a home delivery program, you can save even more.
+You can often get up to a 3-month supply for less than you’d pay at a retail pharmacy for three 1-month supplies.
+By switching to generics and ordering medication through a home delivery program, you may save even more.

 Shop for Savings